 Have you ever taken a virtual 3D tour of a house or new development on your computer or phone?
 In real estate, you can visit new houses without having to travel to the place.
 This virtual tour is the result of real-time rendering.

-For designers, real-time rendering reduces the time it takes to produce designs.
+For designers, real-time rendering, in theory, reduces the time it takes to produce designs.
 Designing requires testing and feedback again and again.

 For example, a design team in the architectural field can test ideas and layouts to get a feel for how the building will be when it’s complete.
 The object, or layout, can provide immediate emotional and physical feedback.
 This includes the use of space, how a room/building flows, and what it looks like.